Today, expanding your technology stack comes with a hidden cost: increased risk.

-This article explores popular risk scoring models, key challenges to quantity risks, and how to overcome them.
+This article examines popular risk scoring models, key challenges in quantifying risks, and strategies for overcoming them.

 What is risk quantification?